Havířov

-Havířov (/cs/, Hawierzów) is a city in Karviná District in the Moravian-Silesian Region of the Czech Republic.
-It has about 69,000 inhabitants, making it the second largest city in the region.
+Havířov (/cs/) is a city in Karviná District in the Moravian-Silesian Region of the Czech Republic.
+It has about 68,000 inhabitants, making it the second largest city in the region.
+The city is located on the Lučina River, on the border between the Ostrava Basin and Moravian-Silesian Foothills.

 Havířov was founded in 1955 and is the youngest Czech city.
 It is an industrial city, historically associated with hard coal mining in the region.

 Administrative division

 Havířov consists of eight municipal parts (in brackets population according to the 2021 census):